msmelissacz21/connoisseur/README.md

-# Connisseur - all things food
+# Connoisseur - all things food

 ## Background
 The inspiration for this application came from the painful experience of navigating a variety of the most common recipe websites.
 I wanted a simple app with recipe instructions, information, and rating system without having to read someone's life story or scroll through enormous ads.